Marine Shipping And You #clearfacts #shippingmatters #maritimenation

 It all seems so far removed from marine shipping.
-But when you consider that an estimated 70-80% of the items that we are surrounded by and use daily are brought to us by ship it is clear that Canadians rely on marine shipping.
+But when you consider that an estimated 70-80% of all goods transported worldwide travel by ship, it is clear that we rely on marine shipping.

 Even if you don't live by a coast, your day-to-day life depends on marine shipping.
 And when considering some of the issues surrounding marine shipping, it's important to do so knowing how it influences our lives and impacts the country's economy.